Namanlashkari/assingementRadiusAgent/README.md

 Solution2:

-    This contains the second solution and brief discussion on the same solution appproach.
+    This contains the second solution and brief discussion on implenting and working with quadtrees and how indexing can help better the solution and retrival of data.

+    An extended discussion will be comparing the cost of write operation vs the read operations making a call based on it.

  Solution3: